OCA/ansible-odoo/README_FOR_SUNFLOWER_TEAM.md

 22- try to reload nginx by this command: nginx -t && nginx -s reload

-now we can tchange ansible-playbook behavier by put some variable value in blaybook.yml for example to make a new container and giv it simpleodoo10 and install odoo 10.0 inside this container from 10.0-custom-standard bransh and config nginx to make this container available in simpleodoo10.sunflowerodoo.nl we touch odoo_10_default.yml in ansible works directory and edit it to be:
+now we can change ansible-playbook behavior by assigning to  some variables in blaybook.yml for example to make a new container and give it simpleodoo10 name and install odoo 10.0 inside this container from 10.0-custom-standard bransh and to config nginx to make this container available in simpleodoo10.sunflowerodoo.nl we touch odoo_10_default.yml in ansible working directory and edit it to be:
 ```yaml
 - name: Odoo
   hosts: localhost